 Such was clearly the case with ABC-TV's new adaptation of South Pacific.
 Glenn Close was dramatically nuanced and vocally delicious as Nellie Forbush, the nurse from Little Rock who finds her prejudices challenged by romance in the midst of World War II.
 But her co-stars, while visually appealing, massacred song after song.

 I'm not one of those purists who think Emile has to be played by an opera star, but the role does require a decent singer.
-Rade Sherbedgia has sex appeal, but his wheezy rendition of "Some Enchanted Evening" was just plain blah and at times downright flat.
+Rade Sherbedgia may have a rather off-beat sex appeal, but his wheezy rendition of "Some Enchanted Evening" is just plain blah and fact be told, at times his singing is downright flat.
 Please don't tell me that there are no male TV stars qualified to sing this role!
-For starters, soap star Ron Raines is one of the best Emile's ever why go to Yugoslavia to find an unknown actor who's singing couldn't pass muster in a dark pub?
+For starters, soap star Ron Raines is one of the best Emile's ever why did they go to Yugoslavia to find an actor who's singing couldn't pass muster in a dark pub?

 Harry Connick Jr. is gorgeous as Lt.
 Cable, and I'm told his shirtless scenes caused a stir in gay bars and co-ed dorms all across the country.
 But he sings "Younger Than Springtime" with a breathy pop style that wastes a soaring melody.
 Connick's slavish attempts to imitate Sinatra were once charming, but one can't help wishing he had put half as much effort into developing a personal vocal style as he has into developing his pecs.
 His chest is the only thing on screen that competes with the dazzling Australian coastal scenery.